International Festival

 Archives editing Živa Brglez

-Website designer & developer Marko Damiš
+Website design & development Marko Damiš

 Assistance Mojca Hinteregger, Urška Novak, Eva Lubej, Dani Marinič, Sara Nuša Golob Grabner

-Translator, Lector Helena Marko
+Translation, Proofreading Helena Marko

 Production